Contributing means helping out.

 When introducing things in the code, you need to follow the style and architecture that already exists.
 When you add code to the ordinary transfer code path, it must, for example, work asynchronously in a non-blocking manner.
-We will not accept new code that introduces blocking behaviors—we already have too many of those that we haven't managed to remove yet.
+We will not accept new code that introduces blocking behaviors—we already have too many of those that we have not managed to remove yet.

-Quick hacks or dirty solutions that have a high risk of not working on platforms you don't run or on architectures you don't know.
+Quick hacks or dirty solutions that have a high risk of not working on platforms you do not run or on architectures you don't know.
 We don't care if you are in a hurry or that it works for you.
 We do not accept high risk code or code that is hard to read or understand.

 Code that breaks the build.
 Sure, we accept that we sometimes have to add code to certain areas that makes the new functionality perhaps depend on a specific 3rd party library or a specific operating system and similar, but we can never do that at the expense of all other systems.
-We don't break the build, and we make sure all tests keep running successfully.
+We do not break the build, and we make sure all tests keep running successfully.

 Our preferred source control tool is git.